tvatter/dot-files/README.md

 xclip -sel clip < ~/.ssh/id_rsa.pub  # -> add on github.com
 ```

 * Install the latest graphic drivers.
 On a server (e.g., an AWS instance), this step can be skipped.

-    * On a computer with intel graphics:
+On a computer with intel graphics (for nvidia, go to next bullet point):
 ```
 sudo add-apt-repository ppa:oibaf/graphics-drivers
 sudo apt update
 sudo apt dist-upgrade
 ```

 * Or if you have an nvidia GPU (XYZ is the latest driver compatible with your GPU):

 ```
 sudo apt purge nvidia*